kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

 4. Create a DNSProvider resource that references the Secret with your DNS provider's credentials.

-   See an example Secret for AWS Route 53 DNS provider:
+   See an example DNSProvider for AWS Route 53 DNS provider:

     ```yaml
     apiVersion: dns.gardener.cloud/v1alpha1